The Engineer's Proclivity for Perfection

 This mindset is difficult.
 For if it's not others moving the goalposts, it's you moving them for yourself.
 And every time you lean back in your chair, dust your hands off, and exhale a sigh of relief, it's bittersweet.
 Because you know the next iteration is just around the corner.

-But if you approach the next iteration as if it were but another dance, you will take comfort in knowing that it'll never be perfect—let alone done.
+But if you approach the next iteration as if it were but another dance, you will take comfort in knowing that it'll never be perfect—nor every truly "done".